 Invoice financing may well be an agile, cost-effective option, and one well worth considering.
 Thanks to the Trade Credit Insurance Scheme, it is back on the table.

-This article was written by Tim Smith, at Price Bailey.
+This article was written by Matt Howard, at Price Bailey.
 If you have any questions regarding the Trade Credit Insurance Scheme or invoice finance funding, please contact Tim on the for form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.